nazmul-prince/etcd-translator/README.md

-# Etcd Translator Library
+# Etcd Translator Library For Spring Boot

 ## Overview

-The Etcd Translator Library provides a convenient way to manage and fetch translation resources from an etcd key-value store.
+The Etcd Translator Library for spring boot provides a convenient way to manage and fetch translation resources from an etcd key-value store.
 This library includes configuration for setting up connection pools and handling asynchronous or synchronous retrieval of translation data.

 ## Features